BitAndBlack/idml-json-converter/README.md

 -   __Extracting__ information is easy, because you only need to navigate through an array, that holds the whole content of an IDML file.
 -   __Manipulating__ information is easy, because you can change all values by your needs.
 This allows handling of placeholders, that have been added in Adobe InDesign.

-__Please note__ that the IDML-JSON Converter doesn't interpret the values inside an IDML.
-That means that you, for example, need to calculate positions of elements by your own.

 ## Example